MySQL roughly random string generation for inserting or updating rows

 Work in a software agency where you struggle to delivery consistently to your unique clients and unique projects?
 I specialise in that challenge!

-Follow me on X (formerly Twitter), Threads for insights, on Medium for thought pieces, or read about my agency focused workshops (UK only) for more information.
+Follow me on Bluesky for insights, or read about my agency focused workshops (UK only) for more information.

 Add global Twitter Bootstrap modal listeners